 - Great for weeknights!
 From start to finish, this is on the table in under an hour, perfect for any night.

-- 4 medium potatoes peeled and cubed – We used Russet potatoes but Yukon Golds work as well.
+- Potatoes, peeled and cubed (4 medium) – These add body and creaminess, making the soup hearty.
+We used Russet potatoes, but Yukon Golds work as well.
 See Types of Potatoes and When to Use Them for more info.

-- 3½ cups milk plus more as needed – We use whole milk or 2% milk.
-For a creamier soup use heavy cream of half and half.
+- Milk (3½ cups, plus more as needed) – Milk creates the creamy base and loosens thickness if needed.
+We use whole milk or 2% milk.
+For a creamier soup, use heavy cream or half and half.
 For a thinner soup, lower-fat milk can be used.

 How To Make Broccoli Potato Cheddar Soup

-- SIMMER.
-In a large pot, add 2 cans of chicken broth, 4 cubed potatoes, 2-3 diced carrots, and 1 teaspoon of onion powder, and bring to a boil over medium-high heat.
+SIMMER.
+In a large pot, add chicken broth, cubed potatoes, diced carrots, and onion powder, and bring to a boil over medium-high heat.
 Reduce the heat to medium-low.
 Cover and simmer for about 10 minutes.

-- Add 2 small heads of broccoli florets, cover, and simmer for 10 minutes.
+- Add broccoli florets, cover, and simmer for 10 minutes.
 The vegetables should be fork-tender.

-- THICKEN.
-While that’s simmering, melt 3 tablespoons butter in a large saucepan over medium-low heat.
-Whisk in ⅓ cup flour and cook for another minute, until golden brown.
-Whisk in 3 ½ cups milk, turn the heat to medium, and cook, stirring, for 5 minutes, or until the sauce thickens.
+THICKEN.
+While that’s simmering, melt butter in a large saucepan over medium-low heat.
+Whisk in flour and cook for another minute, until golden brown.
+Whisk in milk, turn the heat to medium, and cook, stirring, for 5 minutes, or until the sauce thickens.

 - Use a fork or immersion blender to mash up some of the potatoes, making the soup even creamier.

-- SEASON.
-Add 4 cups shredded cheese and stir until it is all melted.
-Add 1 teaspoon salt and ½ teaspoon garlic pepper.
+SEASON.
+Add shredded cheese and stir until it is all melted.
+Add salt and garlic pepper.
 Pour cheese sauce into the soup pot and stir until well combined.

-- SERVE.
-Add more milk for a thinner consistency and add any additional salt and pepper needed.
-Top with 6 sliced cooked crumbed bacon and extra cheese (if desired) and you’ll be in heaven!
+SERVE.
+Add more milk for a thinner consistency, and add any additional salt and pepper needed.
+Top with cooked crumbed bacon and extra cheese (if desired), and you’ll be in heaven!

 Ingredients